Jordan Chiles: 2024 Paris Olympics

+Collegiate gymnastics career

 2021–22 season

 During the fall of 2021 Chiles joined Simone Biles' Gold Over America Tour alongside Bruin alum Katelyn Ohashi.
 She joined the Bruins gymnastics team in December.
-Chiles made her NCAA debut on January 17, 2022 in a meet against Iowa and Minnesota.
+Chiles made her NCAA debut on January 17, 2022, in a meet against Iowa and Minnesota.
 She only competed on the uneven bars and vault.
 On February 4, in a meet against Utah, Chiles earned her first collegiate perfect ten on floor exercise.
 She also won the all-around with a score of 39.700.
 As a result Chiles was named Pac-12 freshman of the week.